ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed-20.md

 ## If At First You Don't Succeed

 I needed a program that was easy to use like Pixelmator, but allowed easy exportation of a vector file.
-Interestingly enough, through my previous contact with the Pixelmator team, [Sketch was suggested to me](https://twitter.com/pixelmator/status/565182862128082946).
+Interestingly enough, through my previous contact with the Pixelmator team, [Sketch was suggested to me][twitter].

 ## Sketch

-Sketch is on its [third major version](http://bohemiancoding.com/sketch/whats-new/) now, and while its true power lies in its excellent suite of mobile design utilities, the app is great for just run-of-the-mill website stuff, like logos.
+Sketch is on its [third major version][bohemiancoding] now, and while its true power lies in its excellent suite of mobile design utilities, the app is great for just run-of-the-mill website stuff, like logos.

 I started with a photo of Smokey: